Person smiling and looking down at their tablet.

 • Claims history

-How does workers' comp work in Massachusetts?
+How does workers' comp insurance work in Massachusetts?

 When an employee suffers a workplace injury or develops an occupational disease, workers' compensation covers the cost of their medical care.
 It also provides disability benefits while the employee is recovering and unable to work, both for partial disability and total disability.